 “I don’t know.”
 I say.
 “No that’s a lie.
 I know exactly what I have to do.
 I’m going to stay stolid, stoic, the perfect Canadian.
 The perfect hero, down to my glinting teeth.”

 Things are falling apart faster than I suspected, at least from my perspective.
 And if UNTIL bridles me and keeps me from pursuing the public good, then I can leave UNTIL and they won’t be able to put me in a cage.
 I’ll be free to help the world in whatever way I choose, however it needs.
 No one would mention the few incidents where I hadn’t lived up to the standards of a paragon.
 The ones that kept me up at night.
-No one will mention the words “burn out”.
+No one would mention the words “burn out”.
 No probation, no psych exams.
-I won’t receive a lecture every time I team with the Protectors.
+I won’’t receive a lecture every time I team with the Protectors.
 But if I leave – I won’t have diplomatic sanction to move freely across the line.
 Mind you, if the government is clamping down on my movements any way...

 Politics, my real arch-enemy, is going to send me to the gutter yet.